nicolas-alexander-weiss/FoothillSchedulizer/README.md

 Finding an optimal class schedule for a Foothill student.

-## Synopsis
+## Early Contributors

-This project has been created for the Foothill Hackathon, aka.
-OWL HACKS 2017.
-There haven't been made any more changes after the hackathon.
-Therefore, the project still is incomplete and its improvements will be pursued on another GitHub repo.
+This awesome project has been initiated at the Foothill College OWL HACKS 2017.

-## Contributors

-This awesome project only could emerge through the combined effort of:
+It emerged through the combined effert of:
 * scohara
 * adyaindera
 * henrrydegee